May 17 Agreement: Collapse of the agreement

 The agreement called for the Lebanese Army to take over Israeli positions.
 The confessionalist government of Lebanon collapsed on 6 February 1984 under the weight of a mounting civil war in Beirut from rival sectarian factions and Lebanon could not keep its side of the agreement.
-The agreement was revoked by the Lebanese parliament under the leadership of newly-elected speaker Hussein el-Husseini, who replaced speaker Kamel Asaad who had supported the agreement.
+In March 1984, the Lebanese cabinet formally cancelled the agreement.
+On 21st May 1987, the agreement was unanimously revoked by all of the present 49 deputies of the Lebanese parliament under the leadership of newly-elected speaker Hussein el-Husseini, who replaced speaker Kamel Asaad who had supported the agreement.
+In the same session, the Lebanese parliament also unanimously revoked the 1969 Cairo Agreement which had hitherto served as the legal basis for the PLO's use of Lebanese territory to lunch armed attacks against Israel, and which limited the jurisdiction of the Lebanese government over the Palestinian refugee camps and the operations of Palestinians inside Lebanon more broadly.

-The agreement met strong opposition from Lebanese Muslims and in the Arab world, and it was portrayed as an imposed surrender.
+The May 1983 Accord had met strong opposition from Lebanese Muslims and in the Arab world, and it was portrayed as an imposed surrender.
 The conclusion of separate peace with Israel was (and is) a taboo subject in the Arab world, and Egypt's peace agreement at Camp David had left the country ostracized and temporarily expelled from the Arab League.
 Syria's opposition to the agreement was vocal, and by refusing to move its troops from Lebanese soil, Damascus effectively torpedoed its implementation, since Israeli withdrawal was contingent on Syria doing the same.
 As a result, the Lebanese government repudiated the agreement on March 5, 1984.

-Israel insisted on the treaty's implementation, and threatened that it would impose its terms with or without Lebanese consent, but Lebanese public opinion protested — and more importantly, the fragile civil war peace process started to unravel.
+Israel insisted on the treaty's implementation, and threatened that it would impose its terms with or without Lebanese consent, but Lebanese public opinion protested—and more importantly, the fragile civil war peace process started to unravel.